spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 ### Namespaces

-When utilizing the Terraform provider to provision Spacelift Stacks for GitLab, you are required to specify a `namespace`.
+When utilizing the OpenTofu/Terraform provider to provision Spacelift Stacks for GitLab, you are required to specify a `namespace`.

 The `namespace` value should be set to the grouping mechanism that your project (repository) is within.
 For example, if you are simply referencing a project (repository) within your GitLab account, that is not within any group, then the namespace value should be set to your GitLab username.